-- The breakfast is rather based on sugary food and is taken at home before going to work. - The lunch is taken around 12:00/1:00pm and can be eaten at home, at work or in cafeterias.
-Traditionally, French have a full sit-down meal (see below) but people with a busy schedule often eat a sandwich bought in the street. - The dinner is taken around 7:00/8:00pm, and also consists in a full sit-down meal but is rather lighter than the lunch.
+- Breakfast is rather based on sugary food and is taken at home before going to work. - Lunch is taken around 12:00/1:00pm and can be eaten at home, at work or in cafeterias.
+Traditionally, French have a full sit-down meal (see below) but people with a busy schedule often eat a sandwich bought at a bakery. - Dinner is taken around 7:00/8:00pm, and also consists in a full sit-down meal but is rather lighter than the lunch.